Active Crowds: General model structure

 \subsection{Wasserstein gradient flows}

-We have seen in the previous subsection that several models for externally activated particle have an underlying gradient flow structure, which should ideally be maintained in the mean field limit.
+We have seen above that microscopic models for externally activated particle have an underlying gradient-flow structure, which should ideally be maintained in the macroscopic limit.
 Adams et al. \cite{ADPZ2011} showed in their seminal work that then the Wasserstein metric arises naturally in the mean-field limit (under suitable scaling assumptions).
 However, this limit is only well understood in a few cases (for example for point particles) and rigorous results are often missing.
 In case of excluded-volume effects, as discussed in subsections \ref{sec:evi} and \ref{sec:hybrid}, the only known rigorous continuum models are derived in 1D \cite{Rost1984, BV2005, Gavish:2019tu}, with only approximate models for higher space dimension.
-We will see that these approximate mean-field limits often lack a full gradient flow structure, but are sufficiently close to it.
+We see that these approximate limits often lack a full gradient-flow structure, but are sufficiently close to it.
 In the following we give a brief overview on how Wasserstein gradient flows and energy dissipation provides useful a-priori estimates that can be used in existence proofs or when studying the long time behaviour of solutions.
-These techniques are particularly useful for systems with cross diffusion terms, for which standard existence results do not necessarily hold.
+These techniques are particularly useful for systems with cross-diffusion terms, for which standard existence results do not necessarily hold.